Peace Lily Drooping: Causes + How to Revive Wilting Spathiphyllum

 This houseplant’s lack of water shows signs of an overwatered peace lily.
 Some leaves may start to turn yellow as they wilt.

-Eventually, you may need to prune the affected leaves of your peace lily in order for the plant to resurrect or revive.
+Eventually, you may need to prune the affected leaves of your peace lily for the plant to resurrect or revive.

-Peace lily plants are fairly forgiving if you don’t water them correctly.
-The leaves will soon start to droop when the plant dries out, but it will rebound pretty fast when watered.
+Pro tip: Peace lily plants are fairly forgiving if you don’t water them correctly.
+The leaves will soon start drooping when the plant dries out, but it will rebound quickly when watered.

 3. Overexposure to sunlight

-A peace lily will wilt and droop when exposed to too much sun.
-The plant requires partial sunlight or even low light conditions to thrive.
+The rule of thumb is to place peace lilies where they’ll receive bright indirect sunlight.
 If you expose the plant to too much direct sun, the foliage will droop and show signs of burning.

-Wilting occurs because the rate of transpiration is much higher than normal.
-The plant loses water too quickly, making its leaves droop and wilt.
+The wilting is a result of a higher rate of transpiration.
+In simple terms, the plant loses water too quickly, making its leaves droop and wilt.

 3. Root rot